 Using her legal experience and skills to the fullest, Ms. Howard has made significant contributions to the legal profession.
 She has assisted in the drafting of each amendment to the Georgia Property Owners’ Association Act and the Georgia Condominium Act since 2007, and regularly testifies before the Georgia House of Representatives and Georgia State Senate committees on proposed community association laws.

 Ms. Howard is a past president and member of the board of trustees of the national Community Associations Institute.
 She is also a past president and board member, in addition to many other roles, of the Community Associations Institute of Georgia.
 Ms. Howard is a fellow in the College of Community Association Lawyers and serves on the College's Board of Governors.
-She served as the College's 2018 President and is serving as the Immediate Past President in 2019.
+She served as the College's 2018 President and as the Immediate Past President in 2019.
 Ms. Howard also belongs to the Sandy Springs Bar Association and the Lawyers Club of Atlanta.

 Elected to Membership in the College of Community Association Lawyers (2008)